Generic name: fexofenadine [ FEX-oh-FEN-a-deen ]

 What happens if I miss a dose?

-Since allergy medicine is used when needed, you may not be on a dosing schedule.
-Skip any missed dose if it's almost time for your next dose.
+Aller-Ease is used when needed.
+If you are on a dosing schedule, skip any missed dose.
 Do not use two doses at one time.

 What happens if I overdose?